 It’s easier to bully someone weaker, right?
 Someone who can’t fight back.
 That’s why bullies often harass someone who is dealing with a mental problem or has a disability.

 6. Girls are more likely to report someone spreading rumors about them.

 Cyberbullies who are spreading online rumors mostly target girls (16%), particularly older teens aged 15-17.
 Rumor-spreading is not as popular with boys, as only 9% of them experience it.

-7. Share of adult internet users in the United States who have personally experienced online harassment.
-(Source: Statista.com)
+7. 53% of US adults who use the internet have personally experienced online harassment.

 More than half of US adults (53%) who use the internet have dealt with cyberbullying, with 37% reporting severe online harassment, including physical threats, sexual harassment, stalking, and sustained harassment.

 8. 56% of online harassment victims reported that they had been harassed on Facebook.